-Continuous Beeping during data entry An illegal constant has been defined at form generation time.
-The constant must be reset to conform with the edit criteria before data entry may proceed.
+Continuous Beeping during data entry

+A constant which fails to meet an edit criteria (e.g., an alphabetic, in a numeric field) character has been defined at form generation time.
+The constant must be reset to conform with the edit criteria before proceeding.